-High blood pressure, or hypertension, is one of the most important risks factors for death from heart diseases and strokes, responsible for 13% of all deaths globally.
-In South Africa more than 1 in 3 adults live with high blood pressure and the condition is responsible for 1 in every 2 strokes and 2 in every 5 heart attacks.
+High blood pressure, or hypertension, is one of the most serious risks factors for death from heart diseases and strokes, responsible for 13% of all deaths globally.
+In South Africa more than 1 in 3 adults live with high blood pressure and it is responsible for 1 in every 2 strokes and 2 in every 5 heart attacks.

 Do not wait for symptoms to appear.
 High blood pressure becomes more likely with older age, but anyone, no matter their age, gender, fitness level or lifestyle can develop high blood pressure.
 Blood pressure should be measured at least once every year, so don’t delay!